parasol-framework/parasol/readme.md

 sudo apt-get install libasound2-dev libxrandr-dev libxxf86dga-dev cmake g++ xsltproc
 ```

-To create the initial build you must run the following from the SDK's root folder with `<BUILD ENVIRONMENT>` set to the preferred build system on your platform, or if you don't know this then omit the option to get the default.
-For Windows systems the correct build environment is `MinGW Makefiles`.
+The following will configure the build process:

 ```
-cmake -S . -B release -DCMAKE_BUILD_TYPE=Release -G"<BUILD ENVIRONMENT>"
+cmake -S . -B release -DCMAKE_BUILD_TYPE=Release
 ```

 A full build and install can be performed with: